 Crystalized sugar is less expensive than honey, but it’s also easier to work with when cooking and preserving food.

-It’s amazing how cheap the bedrock staples like sugar really are compared to pre-packaged foods.
-Dry Foods like white rice, dried beans, wheat, oats, sugar, and salt are the best survival foods for long-term survival, and they are the cheapest.
+It’s amazing how cheap the bedrock staples like sugar are compared to pre-packaged foods.
+Dry Foods like white rice, dried beans, wheat, oats, sugar, and salt are the best survival foods for long-term survival and are the cheapest.

-If you are interested in what a year’s supply of food for one person looks like, check out the Ready Squirrel article, “How Much Food To Stockpile For Per Person.”
+If you are interested in what a year’s food supply for one person looks like, check out the Ready Squirrel article, “How Much Food To Stockpile For Per Person.”

 Table Sugar Shelf-life